Amaseal/decor/src/products/posts/key-holder-natural-black.md

 ---
 layout: blog
-title: Wall Hooks Walnut Single Layer
+title: Wall Hooks Natural Oak Single Layer
 category: Other products
 featured_image:
-  source: /images/whatsapp-image-2024-05-06-at-13.39.55.jpeg
+  source: /images/whatsapp-image-2024-05-06-at-13.38.13.jpeg
-  alt: Wall Hooks Walnut Single Layer
+  alt: Wall Hooks Natural Oak Single Layer
 description: >-
   Coat rack and key holder is of course one of the basic necessities in any home.